hoffspot/conquest/README.md

 3/8/2022 PM - Working on Listing 7-10 up to processActions 5/3/2023 PM - Working to get back in the saddle 5/5/2023 AM - Got Github linked back up.
 Installed Copilot.
-Getting back to correct spot in code
+Getting back to correct spot in code 6/19/2023 PM - Trying to enable new laptop